 The throne room of heaven –

-there is no greater honor than that.
-This is beyond imagination, yet in the beginning He said, “Let us make man in our image”
+There is no greater honor than that.
+In the beginning He said, “Let us make man in our image”

 (Genesis 1-26), so it is only fitting that He would raise us up and seat us